hipe/roxconf/README.md

 This is a project in git that for now holds configuration files for roxanne-important stuff, like the nginx config and the motion config.
 It might be that we keep the configs for different servers (!?) here for the roxanne family of services.

+Additionally it has become a dispatching hub for *all* the important configuration and build scripts (related to roxanne services) that might be (or should be) on the system.

 The purpose of this stuff being in version control is so that a) if we break something we can revert and b) might be easier to deploy roxanne-related services to new servers.

-As an added bonus, there is a super duper configuration script called 'roxconf' located in this directory that is a meta-script that is a hub to many other configuration scripts that could be loaded on the system.

 == contents